Securypto/MN-Installer/README.txt

 8)
-Go back to your wallet.
+Go back to your wallet and restart your wallet.
-On the vertical tab left click on Masternodes and then Start all If you cant see the Masternodes tab, go to Settings > options > wallet and check "Show Masternodes Tab"
+On the vertical tab left click on Masternodes and then Start all.

+Note: If you cant see the Masternodes tab, go to Settings > options > wallet and check "Show Masternodes Tab"

 ###################################################################